\"Writing.Com

 Traditional Haiku verse, written in English, was usually composed of three lines, having five, seven, and five syllables, respectively.
 The poem usually alludes to nature and Kigo, defined as a word, or words, establishing a season of the year.
 Although the verse is unrhymed, each line strives to be a complete thought, with one line usually composed so as to create a juxtaposition of perception for the reader.
 But traditional Japanese Haiku does not limit this moment to the last line.
 Instead it utilized Kireji, a category of words that add structural support, or provide a dignified end to the poem.
 Lacking this specific formatting in English, kireji is sometimes represented by punctuation; typically, by a dash or ellipsis, or rarely, with an exclamatory participle such as how or so.
 For example; So refreshing.
 How stately.

 Imagery will help one compose the poem.
 I think of Haiku as a walk through a Japanese tea garden.
 The tranquil path goes forth then suddenly turns and one sees perhaps a waterfall, or a pagoda.
 Maybe a statue hewn from rock.
-Or a pond, with waters rippled by colorful Koi fish; something that is juxtaposed against the tranquility of the gentle walk.
-That sudden turn, for me, is representative of kireji, perception, subtly built by the poetic structure.
+Or autumn leaves floating on a pond, with waters rippled by colorful Koi fish; something that is juxtaposed against the tranquility of the gentle walk.
+For me, that sudden turn represents kireji, perception, subtly built by the poetic structure.

 While traditional Haiku was written in one line and not titled, western writers usually do title their poems.
 However, writers should not structure the title as part of the poem.
 Also, they should avoid using a title that discloses the moment of enlightenment.